EV cargo inspection on PCTC vessels - SOLAS 2026 pre-loading documentation for electric vehicle maritime shipping

 Electric vehicles are arriving at your terminal in growing numbers.
 They are also arriving with a documentation problem that the industry has not yet solved.

-This post sets out what the regulations require, what that means for your pre-loading workflow, and why the documentation gap is the one most likely to create liability exposure in the near term.
+This post sets out what is now in force, where the pre-loading documentation expectation is heading, and why the evidence gap is the one most likely to create liability exposure in the near term — with the window before FVL North America in April the right moment to get ahead of it.

 Why EV Cargo Is a Different Risk Category